What Can You Do with a Master’s in Legal Studies?

 Compliance officers evaluate whether or not an individual or organization is abiding by the laws and regulations outlined in a contract, such as licenses or permits.
 They may be responsible for contacting violators to let them know they’re in violation, and—in the case of non-compliance— reporting violators to another entity, such as a board.

 While this is one of the potential jobs for legal studies graduates, it doesn’t always require an MLS.
-A minimum of an undergraduate degree is commonly accepted, but an MLS may help advance your career.
+A minimum of an undergraduate degree is commonly acceptedExternal link:, but an MLS may help advance your career.

 Court Reporter